 Buckwheat pillows are popping up on more and more American beds, but they are already very popular in Japan (where they originated) and other Asian countries.

-Using the outer shell of buckwheat seeds to fill a pillow may seem like a strange concept when you’re used to softer fillings like down and foam.
-However, once you use it you’ll see that it provides the firmness that many desire combined with the flexibility to be molded and adjusted (and breathable to boot).
+Using the outer shell of buckwheat seeds to fill a pillow may seem like a strange concept when used to softer fillings like down and foam.
+However, once an individual uses it, they’ll see that it provides the firmness that many desire combined with the flexibility to be molded and adjusted (and breathable to boot).

 The ComfySleep Buckwheat pillow from ComfyComfy is based on the traditional Japanese design and is available in a wide range of sizes that are designed to fit smaller people to larger individuals.